How to Write in a Café or Coffee Shop

 Writing in a coffee shop or café: Tips to make it better

-I’m writing this piece from my favorite coffee shop.
+I’m writing this article in (where else?) my favorite coffee shop.
 The coffee here is strong.
 The baked goods aren’t too loaded with sugar.
 The owners are hospitable and welcoming.
-The place is within walking distance of my home.

 New in town?
 New at writing?
 Or you just want a place to escape, where you can put some spatial and psychic distance between your day job and home?